Freelance Tax Estimator

 Frequently Asked Questions

-Q: What is the explicit rate for US Self-Employment Tax?
+Q: What is the exact self-employment tax rate for freelancers?

-Q: What operational expenses can 1099 contractors legitimately write off?
+Q: What business expenses can 1099 contractors deduct?

-Q: Can self-employed workers deduct a portion of their self-employment tax?
+Q: Can I deduct half my self-employment tax?